 To this end, it is critical for the FSA, as its basic stance for supervision, to continue to analyze and supervise from the macro-prudential perspective; striving to monitor whether the entire financial system would develop in a sustainable and stable manner.
-In doing so, the FSA will recognize strong feedback loops between the situation of macro economy and financial markets as well as of financial intermediary functions and the soundness of banking and will pay particular attention to the situation of risk concentration and the channel of propagation.
+In doing so, the FSA will recognize strong feedback loops between the situation of macro economy and financial markets, as well as of financial intermediary functions and the soundness of banking, and will pay particular attention to the situation of risk concentration and the channel of propagation.

-In supervising Major Banks based on the macro-prudential viewpoints, the FSA will carefully consider the possibility that rational behavior of individual financial institutions, may, in aggregate, cause a negative impact on the overall economy ("fallacy of composition").
+In supervising Regional Financial Institutions based on the macro-prudential viewpoints, the FSA will carefully consider the possibility that rational behavior of individual financial institutions, may, in aggregate, cause a negative impact on the overall economy ("fallacy of composition").

-1) Risk Areas which Should be Focused On
+1 Risk Areas which Should be Focused On

-- The FSA will properly grasp the possible impacts of the trends in the European sovereign debt problem, China and other emerging markets, U.S. economic and financial developments, on the financial institutions. - In the share of the overall assets held by financial institutions remains a large proportions of debts, particularly government bonds.
-Under the situation, the FSA will monitor risk management systems in financial institutions, for example in terms of whether they formulate portfolio management policy, including plans for bond holding, taking into account the medium to long-term perspective and the market outlook given the BOJ's quantitative and qualitative money easing, of whether they appropriately control the risks involved in the scenario analysis assuming the potential impact of increases in long-term interest rates and market volatility, and of whether they have enhanced their capital sufficiently as the absorbency of potential losses. - As for mortgage loans, in view of their product characteristics, the intensifying competition among financial institutions, and market trends, the FSA will check whether Major Banks have established a risk management system that takes into account not only the management of payment in arrears, but also losses on loans incurred due to the falling interest rate, prepayment trends, and peculiarities of housing loans (i.e, default tends to occur after a certain period of time from loan underwriting).
+- The FSA will properly grasp the possible impacts of the trends in the European sovereign debt problem, China and other emerging markets, U.S. economic and financial developments, on Regional Financial Institutions. - In the share of the overall assets held by financial institutions remains a large proportions of debts, particularly government bonds.
+Under the situation, the FSA will monitor risk management systems in financial institutions, for example in terms of whether they formulate portfolio management policy, including plans for bond holding, taking into account the medium to long-term perspective and the market outlook given the BOJ's quantitative and qualitative money easing, of whether they appropriately control the risks involved in the scenario analysis assuming the potential impact of increases in long-term interest rates and market volatility, and of whether they have enhanced their capital sufficiently as the absorbency of potential losses. - With regard to stocks that are directly held by financial institutions, the FSA will accurately identify any profit and loss that could arise from market movements as well as its effects on the capital adequacy of financial institutions.
+It will also continue to assess whether regional financial institutions appropriately manage risks, including financial tolerance, in cases where these risks have become actualized.
+Especially for stocks that are held for strategic reasons, there may be larger risks due to price fluctuations because of their nature, such as that loss-cutting is relatively difficult.
+Therefore, the FSA will verify whether regional financial institutions have built a risk management system which considers such unique risks.
+The FSA will also check whether regional financial institutions that hold structured bonds and other complex financial products are prepared to fully understand the characteristics of each product upon purchasing